-A few days ago I asked a question in the Live Snap Love Facebook group about what was the number one thing that was holding you back from learning photography.
+A few days ago I asked a question on my Facebook Page about what was the number one thing that was holding you back from learning photography.
 Several of the answers that came up said an issue was they simply did not have enough time.

 Now, that is something I can totally relate to!

 Time is definitely my most precious commodity these days, so I have to try to work smarter in the hours that I've got.
 I can't add any more hours into the day (although that would be nice!) - all I can do is make sure that I am being productive in the hours that I do have, and that I using the time to get the things that matter most done.